 Sebaceous hyperplasia is a harmless overgrowth of the sebaceous (oil) gland.
+They are enlarged sebaceous glands that are usually visible on the cheeks or forehead of people in their middle or old age.
 The Pilosebaceous follicle otherwise referred to as pores, have an oil gland (sebaceous gland) attached which is not usually visible as it lies beneath the skin’s surface.
 When an overgrowth of the Sebaceous gland develops, small bumps become visible around the opening of the pore.
 Each sebaceous hyperplasia can vary slightly in size (2-9mm), shape, they often appear raised but usually circular displaying a soft or firm white, beige or yellowish outer rim with a depressed centre (pore opening).
+If closely inspected sebaceous hyperplasia can be seen as yellow lobules that surround a central hair follicle.
+They are essentially hair follicle tumours that are benign.
 It’s not known why Sebaceous hyperplasia occurs, however they are more prevalent in middle aged people prone to rosacea and those with an oily skin condition.
 Approximately 10–16% of people on long-term cyclosporin A for organ transplants also develop Sebaceous hyperplasia.

 Sebaceous hyperplasia is often mistaken by clients to be milia.
 Sebaceous hyperplasia can be unsightly and can easily be removed with treatment.